isomerpages/moh-vaccinegov/_locations/clinics.md

 Public is advised to call the respective clinics to enquire on the vaccination cut-off time for their preferred date

+**For booking of appointment for Sinovac vaccine:**<br>
-Please contact the clinic to book an appointment for Sinovac vaccine.
+* Contact the clinic to book an appointment for Sinovac vaccine.
+* 11 Clinic (marked with asterisk) can only accept registration via vaccine.gov.sg.

 ###  **Central**
 <table>